-But, no matter whether your pitch goes high or low, a new study in the journal Physiology & Behavior reveals that during ovulation, your voice has the power to make skin tingle in both men and women who hear it.
+But, no matter whether your pitch goes high or low, a 2015 study in the journal Physiology & Behavior reveals that during ovulation, your voice has the power to make skin tingle in both men and women who hear it.

 Now, this doesn’t mean that the listener is getting the kind of goosebumpy, hair-standing-on-end tingles you get when you find out your grandmother was supposed to be on the ill-fated Titanic but had to cancel her reservation at the last minute or when someone cracks an imaginary egg over you and pretends to drip it down your head.

 But, it is enough of a tingle to produce an increase in electrical activity in the skin by about 20 percent.

 On top of that, this study found your mid-cycle voice change also increases the heart rate in listeners who hear it by about five percent.

 Why would your voice produce these physical effects in others?

 The researchers theorize that the change in pitch (in this study, the female voice got deeper) is a subtle cue that you’re fertile, which would help attract a male partner during ovulation and alert other women who would subconsciously use it as a warning to keep you far, far away from their mates.